The Pavilion at West Palm Hospital

 The Department of Psychiatry and Behavioral Health Services offers comprehensive psychiatric and behavioral health services.
 The 88-bed inpatient unit is located adjacent to the hospital.
 Psychiatric needs of children, adolescents, adults and seniors are assessed and treated through a full range of programs that include individual therapy, group therapy, family therapy, medication management, and aftercare.
 An intensive outpatient program and a partial hospitalization program are also offered.
 The Pavilion is one of the largest licensed Baker Act receiving facility that accepts children in Palm Beach County.

-This program is open to the public but registration is required.
+*These programs are free of charge and open to the public; however, registration is required.
 Seating is limited and available on a first come basis.

 The Youth Services Program is an inpatient psychiatric unit that treats children and adolescents between the ages of 3 and 17.
 The program offers behavioral, individual, group and family sessions that are conducted for every child and family by a masters’ level Social Worker.
 The ultimate goal of the Youth Services program is to assist young persons in regaining their optimal level of functioning.
 Medicaid and most major insurances are accepted.